Solid Waste & Recycling

 Q: What can I do with old latex paint?

 A: If the paint is dry, the container can be discarded in your regular trash.
 If there is still liquid in the can, trash haulers are prohibited from taking it.
-It can be saved until the health department's annual latex paint collection (usually in the summer).
+Add an absorbent to the liquid to dry it out or just leave the top off the can and place it in a well-ventilated area.
+To speed up the drying process you can add items such as rags, newspaper or kitty litter.

 Q: What can I do with old electronics?